froggey/Mezzano/doc/quickstart.md

 `C-M-F`        Move forward one s-expression.

-`C-M-F`        Move backward one s-expression.
+`C-M-B`        Move backward one s-expression.

 `C-D`          Delete the next character, also bound to Delete.